Lepton Mixing from a Lattice Flavon Model: A Two-Branch Octant-delta Prediction: Parameter Scan and Analytic Correlations in the Two-NO Picture

 Figure~\ref{fig:scan-delta-theta23} displays the resulting distribution in the plane of the PDG Dirac phase $\delta$ versus the atmospheric angle $\theta_{23}$.
 The lower- and upper-octant solutions appear as two distinct branches, corresponding to different interference patterns between $\Ue$ and $\Unu$.
-The lower-octant branch is significantly more populated in the scan (roughly $4{:}1$ over the upper octant), reflecting the fact that the near-maximal neutrino sector combined with the small charged-lepton correction $\theta_{23}^e\sim\e^2\approx 2^\circ$ generically leaves $\theta_{23}$ slightly below $45^\circ$; pushing it into the upper octant requires the $\mathcal{O}(1)$ coefficients and phases to conspire somewhat.
-In this sense the framework carries a mild theoretical prior for NO-I. Current data do not yet resolve the ambiguity: NuFIT~6.0 finds local minima at both $\sin^2\theta_{23}\approx 0.47$ and $\approx 0.56$ with $\Delta\chi^2<4$ between them, and for normal ordering $\delta$ is essentially unconstrained~\cite{NuFIT60}, although T2K data hint at $\delta\sim 270^\circ$ with some preference for the upper octant~\cite{T2K}.
+The lower-octant branch is more populated in the scan, reflecting the fact that the near-maximal neutrino sector combined with the small charged-lepton correction $\theta_{23}^e\sim\e^2\approx 2^\circ$ generically leaves $\theta_{23}$ slightly below $45^\circ$; pushing it into the upper octant requires the $\mathcal{O}(1)$ coefficients and phases to conspire somewhat.
+In this sense the framework carries a mild theoretical prior for NO-I. Current data do not yet resolve the ambiguity: NuFIT~6.0 finds local minima at both $\sin^2\theta_{23}\approx 0.47$ and $\approx 0.56$ with $\Delta\chi^2<4$ between them, and for normal ordering $\delta$ is weakly constrained and consistent with CP conservation within $1\sigma$~\cite{NuFIT60}, although T2K data hint at $\delta\sim 270^\circ$ with some preference for the upper octant~\cite{T2K}.
 Precision measurements of the $\theta_{23}$ octant at DUNE, Hyper-K, and IceCube~\cite{IceCube} will therefore be decisive; the framework predicts that if $\theta_{23}$ is found in the upper octant, $\delta$ should be correspondingly shifted upward along the analytic correlation band.